-4.514.52 Providing information relating to specific intangibles as suggested in this chapter could generally be assumed to be less costly than the costs of recognising additional intangibles.
+4.51 Providing information relating to specific intangibles as suggested in this chapter could generally be assumed to be less costly than the costs of recognising additional intangibles.
 It would be less costly than recognition as entities would not have to account for additional intangibles (including performing impairment tests or estimating fair value).

-- 4.524.53 Whether providing information relating to specific intangibles would be more or less costly than providing information on expenses affecting future performance, would likely depend on the specific circumstances of each case.
+- 4.52 Whether providing information relating to specific intangibles would be more or less costly than providing information on expenses affecting future performance, would likely depend on the specific circumstances of each case.
 When providing information relating to specific intangibles, entities would have to identify the various key intangibles and prepare information for each of those.
-As discussed in Chapter 5, to provide information on expenses relating to future performance, an entity might on the other hand have to provide more detailed information on its costs than currently. - 4.534.54 Some entities already provide information related to key specific intangibles in internal reports prepared for managerial purposes, which means that the cost of disclosing this information would be limited for these entities.
+As discussed in Chapter 5, to provide information on expenses relating to future performance, an entity might on the other hand have to provide more detailed information on its costs than currently. - 4.53 Some entities already provide information related to key specific intangibles in internal reports prepared for managerial purposes, which means that the cost of disclosing this information would be limited for these entities.

-CHAPTER 5: INFORMATION ON FUTURE-ORIENTED EXPENSES AND RISK/OPPORTUNITY FACTORS THAT MAY AFFECT FUTURE PERFORMANCE
+CHAPTER 5: INFORMATION ON EXPENSES AND RISK/OPPORTUNITY FACTORS THAT MAY AFFECT FUTURE PERFORMANCE

-Chapter 5 discusses an approach under which information on intangibles is provided indirectly, by communicating on the expenses recognised for a period that are expected to benefit future periodsnon-capitalised costs and risk/opportunity factors that may affect future performance of an entity.
+Chapter 5 discusses an approach under which information on intangibles is provided indirectly, by communicating on the non-capitalised costs and risk/opportunity factors that may affect future performance of an entity.
 As a result, the information provided under this approach does not provide a measure of 'the stock' of intangibles, but provides information to help users assess the future profitability/margins and/or projected future cash flows resulting from changes in the contribution of intangibles.
 Relevant information is thus information to assess whether the current margins can be maintained, enhanced or will decrease in future periods.
 That is, information on factors that change (the contribution of) intangibles, rather than information on the value of intangibles.
 Changes in how intangibles affect performance can arise from the entity's investments and disinvestments in intangibles and from risk/opportunity factors.
 Chapter 5 accordingly considers an approach under which an entity should provide information on:

-- Expenses recognised inCosts of a period that are not capitalised but could be considered to relate to benefits that will be recorded in future periods.
-This chapter discusses both an approach under which an entity provides information to help users in their assessments of what recognised expenses relatecosts relates to future periods and an approach under which an entity's management provides its assessment on which recognised expenses non-capitalised costs that relate to future earnings. - Factors that could affect (the contribution of) both recognised and unrecognised intangibles.
+- Costs of a period that are not capitalised but could be considered to relate to benefits that will be recorded in future periods.
+This chapter discusses both an approach under which an entity provides information to help users in their assessments of what costs relates to future periods and an approach under which an entity's management provides its assessment on which non-capitalised costs that relate to future earnings. - Factors that could affect (the contribution of) both recognised and unrecognised intangibles.
 Under the approach discussed in this chapter, it is considered that sufficient information on risk/opportunity factors that could affect the contribution of intangibles to the financial performance of an entity would generally be provided if entities disclose information on risk/opportunity factors that are material and specific to the entity.

-One of the advantages of the approach is that a fixed terminology to be used to distinguish between different intangibles is not necessary for providing additional information on the expensescosts of a period.-that are not capitalised.
-However, a fixed terminology for types of expensescosts may be needed.
+One of the advantages of the approach is that a fixed terminology to be used to distinguish between different intangibles is not necessary for providing information on the costs of a period that are not capitalised.
+However, a fixed terminology for types of costs may be needed.
 Also, as the approach is based on the combined effect on earnings at entity level, the approach caters for the fact that often intangibles do not create much value on a stand-alone basis but together with other intangibles and assets.